Generic Name: macitentan

 - Do not administer Opsumit to a pregnant female because it may cause fetal harm [see Contraindications (4.1), Warnings and Precautions (5.1), Use in Specific Populations (8.1)].

 - Females of reproductive potential: Exclude pregnancy before the start of treatment, monthly during treatment, and 1 month after stopping treatment.
-Prevent pregnancy during treatment and for one month after stopping treatment by using acceptable methods of contraception [see Use in Special Populations (8.6)].
+Prevent pregnancy during treatment and for one month after stopping treatment by using acceptable methods of contraception [see Use in Specific Populations (8.6)].

 - For all female patients, Opsumit is available only through a restricted program called the Opsumit Risk Evaluation and Mitigation Strategy (REMS) [see Warnings and Precautions (5.2)].